 Cost of living

-Charlotte’s cost of living is 0.3% less than the national average, making it more affordable in Charlotte than in the U.S. as a whole in most categories.
+Charlotte’s cost of living is about 2% less than the national average, making it more affordable in Charlotte than in the U.S. as a whole in most categories.
 That includes groceries, healthcare, transportation, and utilities.
-(Housing, on the other hand, is 3.3% higher than the national average.)
+Housing is considered about 10% cheaper than the national average, fueled by new construction.

 How does the cost of living in Charlotte vs. Raleigh compare?
-The overall cost of living is 2.7% higher in Raleigh vs. Charlotte.
-Raleigh is also more expensive in terms of food and utilities.
-However, it’s much cheaper for transportation and slightly cheaper for healthcare services in Raleigh.
+The overall cost of living is higher in Raleigh vs. Charlotte, with Raleigh 2% below the national average.
+Raleigh is also more expensive in terms of food and utilities, and while still below the national average, housing costs in Raleigh are about 5% higher than Charlotte, on average.

 Need a hand with your move to Charlotte or Raleigh?